bassixt/Branch_prediction_whats_left/README.md

 -----

 ## Tage Branch Predictor <a name="Tage"></a>
 Also this implementation ins based on Dynamic prediction.
 The TAgged GEometric length predictor relies on several predictor tables indexed by function of the global  branch history and the branch address.
-It also uses geometric history length because this allow to exploit correlation between recent branch outcomes and old ones.
+It also uses geometric history length because this allows to exploit correlation between recent branch outcomes and old ones.
 The figure below shows one realisation of this predictor.
 <img src="images/ltage_block_diagram.png" height="400">

-T0 is a base predictor (can be a bimodal predictor) in charge of providing a simple prediction, instead the other components consist in a signed counter _ctr_ which sign provides the prediction , a _tag_ and useful counter _u_.
+T0 is a base predictor (can be a bimodal predictor) in charge of providing a simple prediction, instead the other components consist of a signed counter _ctr_ whose sign provides the prediction , a _tag_ and useful counter _u_.

-In general case, the overall prediction is provided by the hitting tagged predictor component that uses the longest history and its _ctr_ is update, or in the case of no matching occurs, the T0 prediction is used.
+In the general case, the overall prediction is provided by the hitting tagged predictor component that uses the longest history and its _ctr_ is update; in case no matching occurs, the T0 prediction is used.
-The _provider component_ is the matching component with longest history whereas the _altpred_ is the prediction that would have occurred if there had been a miss on the provider component.
+The _provider component_ is the matching component with longest history, whereas the _altpred_ is the prediction that would have occurred if there had been a miss on the provider component.

-The useful counter _u_ of the provider component is update when the alternate prediction _altpred_ is different from the final prediction _pred_.
+The useful counter _u_ of the provider component is updated when the alternate prediction _altpred_ is different from the final prediction _pred_.

 On misprediction one entry is allocated.
-If the provider component Ti is not the one with the longest history we allocate an entry on the predictor component Tk with *i < k <= M* , being M the index of the component with logest history length.
+If the provider component Ti is not the one with the longest history, we allocate an entry on the predictor component Tk with *i < k <= M* , being M the index of the component with logest history length.

-An allocated entry is initialized with the prediction counter _ctr_ set to weak correct and the useful counter _u_ is se to 0, that is strongly not useful.
+An allocated entry is initialized with the prediction counter _ctr_ set to weak correct and the useful counter _u_ is set to 0, that is not very useful.

 ------------